Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-In response to significant community concern surrounding the prospective sale of properties containing cemeteries, the Tasmanian Government has committed to considering legislative changes that will preserve, protect, and, where appropriate, strengthen both the rights of community members and the obligations on cemetery managers.
+The focus of the change will be on preserving, and, where appropriate, strengthening both the rights of community members and the obligations on cemetery managers.